 Moving on, the LG 27UK850 HDR monitor offers plenty of additional features.

-You will find all the common features found on LG monitors such as On-Screen Control (to adjust OSD settings in a desktop app), Screen Split (to divide the screen into different layouts for multitasking), and advanced picture adjustments such as 6-axis, gamma, etc.
+You will find all the common features found on LG monitors such as On-Screen Control (to adjust OSD settings in a desktop app), Screen Split (to divide the screen into different layouts for multitasking), and advanced picture alterations such as 6-axis, gamma, etc.

-Other gaming features include Black Stabilizer which alters the gamma curve for more visible details in dark parts of the image, Dynamic Action Sync which further reduces input lag, and pre-calibrated picture presets for FPS and RTS game genres.
+Other gaming features include Black Stabilizer which alters the gamma curve for more visible details in dark parts of the image, Dynamic Action Sync which further lowers input lag, and pre-calibrated picture presets for FPS and RTS game genres.

 Using the HDR Effect feature, you can simulate HDR for non-HDR content.
 Additionally, there are four different HDR modes: HDR Vivid, HDR Standard, HDR Game, and HDR Cinema.